VijoyV/ActivitiBPMServerOnMySQL/README.md

 }

 NOTE:
-The process will be started and first task will be submitted as well.
+By this REST Call, the process will be started and first task will be submitted as well.
 And the state move to 'Approve'

->> See some status
+### 4. See some status
 GET http://localhost:8080/runtime/tasks
 GET http://localhost:8080/runtime/process-instances/11/diagram
 GET http://localhost:8080/runtime/process-instances/11/variables